anantanurag/CSF342-16bit-Proc/README.md

 # CSF342-16bit-Proc
 16 Bit RISC Processor

+2 April 2018
+Shift Datapath and Control missing!!!
+Dont panic.
+Atleast try not to :)

 31 March 2018

 **In cases where there is nothing to do when control signal has deasserted, i have done memory[i] = memory[i] to fill something in the else block after the if statement.
 This may be problematic**